 This book is written for students just beginning the study of structural steel design.
 The material is prepared primarily for an introductory course in the junior or senior year but the last several chapters may be used for a graduate class.
 To many of us in the structural field, the design of steel structures is a fascinating topic.
 It is hoped that many of the users of this book will be as attracted to the subject as we are.
 A practical approach to the fundamentals of designing steel structures is presented so that the material is appropriate for not only civil engineering students but also for those in architecture and building science.
 Steel structures are used all over the world.
 The reader is encouraged to go out of his or her way to observe these structures and endeavor to see how the members are arranged, erected and connected.

-The authors’ major objective in preparing the 6th edition, which is scheduled to be available for the fall 2017 semester, is to update the text to conform to both the American Institute of Steel Construction (AISC) 2016 Specification for Structural Steel Buildings and the 15th edition of the AISC Steel Construction Manual to be published in Summer 2017.
+This edition conforms to updated American Institute of Steel Construction (AISC) resources, including the 2016 Specification for Structural Steel Buildings (ANSI/AISC 360-16) and the 15th edition of the AISC Steel Construction Manual, published in 2017.

-This textbook will be available through Amazon.com, printed on demand, and sent directly to the student.
-It can also be available through bookstores if desired.
+This textbook is available from barnesandnoble.com, printed on demand, and sent directly to the student.
 Because of the economics of publishing this way, we are happy to present this edition as a 2017 Book at a 1987 Price of $50.

 On the website, you can join the e-mail list for notifications of updates (e.g., errata, availability of the Solutions Manual and other instructor and student resources).
 You also can ask us questions or make comments.
 We hope you find that this new edition meets your class needs and look forward to your adoption of our book for Fall 2017 and beyond.